Skin care: Radiation

-EGFR
+EGFR side effects

 Epidermal growth factor receptor (EGFR) inhibitors are medications used in cancer treatment.
 These medications commonly cause skin and nail problems, including rashes, dry skin and paronychia.
 Preventive intensive moisturizing with emollient ointments several times, avoidance of water-based creams and water soaks (although in certain circumstances white vinegar or potassium permanganate soaks may help), protection the skin from excessive exposure to sunshine, and soap substitutes which are less dehydrating for the skin than normal soaps, as well as shampoos that reduce the risk of scalp folliculitis, are recommended.
 Treatment measures with topical antibiotic medication can be helpful.

-Related products

-Cosmeceuticals are topically applied, combination products that bring together cosmetics and "biologically active ingredients".
-Products which are similar in perceived benefits but ingested orally are known as nutricosmetics.
-According to the United States Food and Drug Administration (FDA), the Food, Drug, and Cosmetic Act "does not recognize any such category as "cosmeceuticals."
-A product can be a drug, a cosmetic, or a combination of both, but the term "cosmeceutical" has no meaning under the law".
-Drugs are subject to an intensive review and approval process by FDA.
-Cosmetics, and these related products, although regulated, are not approved by FDA prior to sale.